bitmovin/streams-android-sdk/README.md

 >
 ```

-## Bitmovin Stream
+## Properties

-The BitmovinStream component has the following parameters:
+It has the following parameters:

 | Parameter        | Default Value              | Description                                                                                                                                      |
 |------------------|----------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------|